 There are three versions of this book.
 First published in 1975, then expanded in 1985, then reduced (but in a different way) in 2014 when packaged by the Library of America.
 Anyway, I went with the whole hog because I am a masochist.

-All writers, of course, up their own ass just as much as Roth is, but only he has the guts to publish it.
+All writers, of course, are up their own ass just as much as Roth is, but only he has the guts to publish it.
 Behold, chapter after chapter of him telling you what a genius he is.
 Then, as a trick, he’ll write about another author (say, Kafka or Kundera) but it’ll still come back to his work, his insights, his war against his critics.
 Fair enough.
 Very engaging and entertaining.

 21) The Sands of Mars (1951), Arthur C. Clarke